n-j-p/AoC2024/README.md

 ```
 * ASCII letters courtesy of patorjk.com/software/taag/

+**Every time I think I worked out how the numbers on the Stats page relate to the numbers on the personal times page, turns out I was wrong again.**

 Day 6 part 2 was the first puzzle where the answer wasn't instantaneously solvable with the right algo.
 I had some troubles with the python negative index pitfall.

 TIL: Using python classes takes more time up-front but is easier when it's time to swap the actual input for the sample input.